Gravitational waves from the sound shell model: direct and inverse phase transitions in the early Universe: Introduction

-Against this backdrop, interest in \emph{inverse} phase transitions has grown, particularly in cosmological settings that feature transient heating phases --- for example, reheating after inflation \cite{Barni:2025ced}, regions influenced by the rarefaction tails of bubbles from a preceding (direct) phase transition \cite{Caprini:2011uz}, and localized heating near primordial black holes (PBHs) \cite{Ai:2024cka} and in the core of dense neutron stars~\cite{Casalderrey-Solana:2022rrn, Bea:2024bxu, Bea:2024bls} --- in which the plasma’s thermodynamic trajectory can favor an inverse transition and thereby alter the standard, monotonic-cooling picture.
+Against this backdrop, interest in \emph{inverse} phase transitions has grown, particularly in cosmological settings that feature transient heating phases --- for example, reheating after inflation or from energy injection\,\cite{Buen-Abad:2023hex,Barni:2025ced,Dent:2024bhi,Dent:2025bwo,Sui:2025szm}, regions influenced by the rarefaction tails of bubbles from a preceding (direct) phase transition \cite{Caprini:2011uz}, and localized heating near primordial black holes (PBHs) \cite{Ai:2024cka} and in the core of dense neutron stars~\cite{Casalderrey-Solana:2022rrn, Bea:2024bxu, Bea:2024bls} --- in which the plasma’s thermodynamic trajectory can favor an inverse transition and thereby alter the standard, monotonic-cooling picture.
 The hydrodynamics of inverse phase transitions has been investigated in~\cite{Barni:2024lkj, Bea:2024bxu}, highlighting how heating backgrounds and nontrivial flow profiles modify the interplay between bubble expansion, shock/rarefaction fronts, and energy-momentum transport.
-Perhaps even more surprisingly, symmetry-breaking phase transitions while standard cosmological cooling have recently been shown to arise within supersymmetric models~\cite{Barni:2025mud} and BSM realisations of the EWPT \cite{Ai:2025vfi}\footnote{Notice that the symmetry presented in \cite{Ai:2025vfi} was strictly speaking a symmetry restoring direct phase transitions.}, adding theoretical impetus to revisit and systematize inverse-transition dynamics.
+Perhaps even more surprisingly, symmetry-breaking phase transitions while standard cosmological cooling have recently been shown to arise within supersymmetric models~\cite{Barni:2025mud} and BSM realisations of the EWPT \cite{Ai:2025vfi}, adding theoretical motivation to revisit and systematize inverse-transition dynamics.

 Despite these advances, a comprehensive analysis of the gravitational-wave signal sourced by inverse phase transitions --- together with a more complete study of the associated bubble-wall velocity, including its microphysical inputs and hydrodynamic constraints --- has so far been lacking.
 In our view, the most direct and reliable way to close this gap would be a fully coupled numerical simulation that evolves both the scalar field and the relativistic fluid, since the GW source depends on the stress-energy of \emph{both} sectors and on their mutual backreaction.
 Recent progress toward such end-to-end simulations for strong first-order transitions shows the power of this approach~\cite{Correia:2025qif}.
 In contrast, simulations that evolve only the fluid, such as the “Higgsless” setup~\cite{Jinno:2022mie}, allow to efficiently explore the different hydrodynamic regimes while accounting for a large statistics in the number of bubbles but, by construction, cannot capture the full set of effects that arise from the interplay between field gradients, wall microphysics, and hydrodynamics.